Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Doi-Peliti

 Mirroring the discussion in Sec.~\ref{sec:wellmixed}, the generator $\hat H_l$ for the Schl\"ogl model reactions within the $l^{\rm th}$ voxel is a sum of contributions from the elementary reactions $\hat H_l = \sum_r \hat H^r$.
 Fig.~\ref{fig:one}a shows each reaction, expressed as a second-quantized contribution to the effective Hamiltonian, as derived in App.~\ref{app:DPEnc}.
-Combining together the forward and reverse reactions mediated by species A, we see that the reversible reaction Eq.~\eqref{rxn:S1} contributes
+Probability conservation requires that this effective Hamiltonian include a term with a projector $\proj^c_{M_l} \equiv \mathbb{I} - \hat{\mathcal{P}}_{M_l}$ that prevents flows of probability into forbidden microstates with occupancy greater than $M$.
+This projector is complementary to the one appearing in Eq.~\eqref{eq:realcomm} in that it projects onto states which are \emph{not} maximally occupied.
+Combining together the forward and reverse reactions mediated by species A, we show in App.~\ref{app:DPEnc} that the reversible reaction Eq.~\eqref{rxn:S1} contributes

 to the effective Hamiltonian.
 For convenience we have absorbed the combinatorial terms into that rate coefficient, defining $c_r \equiv \tilde{c}_r / \gamma!$, where $\gamma$ is either $\eta^r$ or $\mu^r$ for forward and reversed reactions, respectively.
 Likewise, the contribution